Overcoming Data Silos for Complete Global Freight Visibility

 The jump from Level 2 to Level 3 — automated semantics — is where data observability stops being a dashboard and becomes a nervous system.

-At Runink, the Analytics Companion and Herd Observability Layer use telemetry-driven semantics to make analytics transparent and explainable by default.
+At Runink, the FACE and Herd Observability Layer use telemetry-driven semantics to make analytics transparent and explainable by default.

 Every telemetry event — from pipeline run to model prediction — becomes a node in a living graph, bound by contracts and lineage.
 This enables enterprises to build governed analytics ecosystems where every KPI, forecast, and automation is traceable to its source.